dotnet-presentations/blazor-workshop/docs/07-templated-components.md

 ## A more advanced templated component

 Now that we've done a basic templated dialog, we're going to try something more sophisticated.
-Recall that the `MyOrders.cshtml` page has shows a list of orders, but it also contains three-state logic (loading, empty list, and showing items).
+Recall that the `MyOrders.razor` page has shows a list of orders, but it also contains three-state logic (loading, empty list, and showing items).
 If we could extract that logic into a reusable component, would that be useful?
 Let's give it a try.

-Start by creating a new file `TemplatedList.cshtml` in the `BlazingComponents` project.
+Start by creating a new file `TemplatedList.razor` in the `BlazingComponents` project.
 We want this list to have a few features:
 1. Async-loading of any type of data
 1. Separate rendering logic for three states - loading, empty list, and showing items

 We can solve async loading by accepting a delegate of type `Func<Task<List<?>>>` - we need to figure out what type should replace **?**.
 Since we want to support any kind of data, we need to declare this component as a generic type.
-We can make a generic-typed component using the `@typeparam` directive, so place this at the top of `TemplatedList.cshtml`.
+We can make a generic-typed component using the `@typeparam` directive, so place this at the top of `TemplatedList.razor`.

 ```html
 @typeparam TItem